UBC-MDS/olympic-dash/README.md

 - Athlete height based on Olympic events
 - Medals per country will be displayed

-Medals earned per country will be displayed via a bubble chart accompanied by a slider, allowing users to control the year of the Olympics displayed by the graph.
+Medals earned per country will be displayed via a bubble chart.
+Countries are color coded by the IOC continent region they belong to.

 A bar chart will show the medals earned for each athlete age bracket, while a histogram will show the distribution of athlete heights based on the event selected.
-These figures will contain a slider allowing users to adjust athlete age ranges and a dropdown list, allowing users to select the event visualized respectively.
+These figures will contain a slider allowing users to adjust athlete age ranges and a dropdown list respectively, allowing users to select the event visualized.

 Lastly, a line graph will display the number of medals earned by countries over time.
 This figure will be accompanied by a dropdown list allowing users to select a subset of countries